YvosOnTheHub/LabNetApp/Kubernetes_v5/Scenarios/Scenario14/3_IPSec/README.md

 We will see in the chapter how to implement IPSec in this Lab, through Ansible playbooks.

 The `hosts` ansible file has been prepared to contain the source & destination network configuration, as well as a key.
 Any key would work.
-However, you could use the following command to generate one for your tests (careful with the '/' character):
+However, you could use the following command to generate one for your tests (careful with the '/' character you may find in the key):
 ```bash
 openssl rand -base64 24
 ```